-Architecture of course.
-From secret tunnels to underground chambers and seating aisles to main arena, this is the heart of the modern day architecture.
+The architecture of course.
+From secret tunnels to underground chambers and seating aisles to the main arena, this is the heart of modern-day architecture.
 It is hard to believe that this arena is once filled with water to demonstrate the naval battles and will be emptied almost immediately for the gladiator battles.
-On an average, this amphitheater hold 65000 visitors and it only take few minutes to seat all of them using 80 gates around the structure, thus the today’s stadiums arise.
-Though the history behind it is depressing, thousands of people visit every day to appreciate the architecture of this wonder of the world.
+On average, this amphitheater holds 65000 visitors and it only takes a few minutes to seat all of them using 80 gates around the structure, thus today’s stadiums arise.
+Though the history behind the Colosseum is depressing, thousands of people visit every day to appreciate the architecture of this wonder of the world.

 Did Colosseum meet my expectations?

-Absolutely yes.
-More than that actually.
-I am astonished by the details of the building.
+Absolutely yes, more than that actually.
+The details are astonishing.
 Like any ancient construction, it is hard to understand how those people pulled off such a structure using giant rocks.
-And the arena is mind blowing.
+And the arena is mind-blowing.
 All the underground chambers for the gladiators and animals, to come up the stage in no time and hydraulic system to mock naval battles is beyond genius.
-No wonder this building is an example to modern day stadium structures.
+No wonder this building is an example of modern-day stadium structures.

 How did local people treat?

-Everyone who I interacted treated like family.
-Firstly, my Airbnb host who cared so much that she even packed snacks for me to eat while I am in town.
+Everyone with who I interacted treated me like family.
+Firstly, my Airbnb host cared so much that she even packed snacks for me to eat while I am in town.
 And then the girl who missed her bus just to help me in a language I don’t even speak.
-Next, my tour guide who shared brilliant experiences and gave very good recommendations.
-Lastly, bartender at Irish Shamrock Pub told his alien experience which made me love Rome even more.
-At night, it got little scary at some Piazzas with youth partying but if stayed on path, there shouldn’t be any issues.
+Next, my tour guide shared brilliant experiences and gave very good recommendations.
+Lastly, the bartender at Irish Shamrock Pub told his alien experience which made me love Rome even more.
+At night, it got a little scary at some Piazzas with youth partying but if stayed on the path, there shouldn’t be any issues.